maha-s170071/Weatherapp/README.md

 Search Screen: The search screen allows the user to search for locations by name, city, state, or country.
 The search results are displayed in a list, and the user can tap on a search result to see the detail screen for that location.

 Detail Screen: The detail screen displays the current weather and forecast for a selected location.
 The user can also add the location to their favorites list from this screen.
-# Instructions forrunning the app
+# Instructions for running the app
 Open your IDE and navigate to the directory where your HTML file is located.

 Find the HTML file you want to preview, right-click on it, and select "Open with Live Server" or "Preview in Browser", depending on the features supported by your IDE.